 My hubby sure knows how to make me happy.
 Some folks are real good at taking lemons and making lemonade.
 El Cochinito excels at taking a pitcher of lemonade, and making it into a party!

-It was a wee bit interesting getting started, as hubby was in charge of the itinerary, but asking me to lead the way on our bikes.
-Not wanting to reveal our destination, he would only tell me things like “ride to the UU church” and then, at some point, tell me, okay, now we need to go up Rampart.
-We managed, more or less!
+It was a wee bit interesting getting started, as el Cochinito was in charge of the itinerary, but asking me to lead the way on our bikes.
+Not wanting to reveal our destination, he would tell me things like “ride to the UU church” and then, at some point, tell me, okay, now we need to go up Rampart.
+And off we went!

 We ended up in Los Feliz, which necessitated climbing some hills that were nothing to sneeze at, especially on a hot August afternoon.
 Finally he announced that we had arrived at our first stop, and we locked our bikes to a railing in a small corner strip mall at Hillhurst & Franklin.
-Turns out we didn’t exactly take the most direct route to get here, but we avoided the nasty traffic streets during the late afternoon commute, and what’s an extra mile or so when you’re out having fun, right?
+Although we didn’t exactly take the most direct route to get here, we avoided the nasty traffic streets during the late afternoon commute, and what’s an extra mile or so when you’re out having fun, right?
+I was grateful for the quieter streets, and considered that well worth any extra distance.

-Hubby had hoped we could partake in one of Lou’s wine tastings, but the timing wasn’t quite right, but he quickly found a place nearby to grab some pre-dinner drinks.
+El Cochinito had hoped we could partake in one of Lou’s wine tastings, but the timing wasn’t quite right.
+Being a master at last-minute plan revisions, he quickly found a place nearby to grab some pre-dinner drinks.
 We toodled over to a nearby establishment, Spitz, that had some refreshments to offer.
-Hubby had a beer and I tried my first mango michelada (a beer with mango puree mixed in, and some spice).
+Hubby had a beer, and I tried my first mango michelada (a beer with mango puree mixed in, and some spice).
 It was just the ticket after getting all sweaty on the uphill ride.

 I loved the feeling as the parking guides waved us on in at the Bowl entrance, and breezing past all the poor suckers stuck in their cars.
 Moments like this help make up for all the times we feel like the bottom of the traffic food chain.
 We entered the event space, and began the quest for where exactly one goes to park their bike at the Hollywood Bowl.
 We asked one of the Bowl employees who was guiding folks in, but he had no idea.
 Luckily, a pair of modest bike racks caught my eye, and we locked up there.